toddwseattle/NUwebbootcamp0/step-by-step.md

 Open the file `app.component.ts` in the \src\app folder. change the value of title from app works! to something like *My Github buddies*.

-just below the `title` assignment in the class, initialize a new variable to hold the artist.
+just below the `title` assignment in the class, initialize a new variable to hold the github id, **ghId**.

 we're going to create a button bound to a function that takes a string (a github username) to add to an array of usernames / github organizations we will display, and reset the edit file.
 Within the component should be the following fragment to do those tasks: